-ACC Indicator Regular Cruise Control Indicator
+ACC Indicator

-When ACC is engaged, a green indicator will be lit on the instrument cluster and the following gap will be displayed.
-When the regular cruise control is engaged, a green indicator will be lit on the instrument cluster; the following gap will not display.
+Regular Cruise Control Indicator When ACC is engaged, a green sindicator will be lit on the instrument cluster.
+When the regular cruise control is engaged, a green sindicator will be lit on the instrument cluster.

 When the vehicle is turned on, the cruise control mode will be set to the last mode used before the vehicle was turned off.